cmooneycollett/cmooneycollett.github.io/_posts/2023-07-01-writing-a-linkedlist-in-rust.md

 ## Testing

 It is good practice to write and use test cases for your code.
-That way you know if your implementation is behaving as expected and have a head's up if something has broken through changes to your code.
+That way you know if your implementation is behaving as expected and have a heads-up if something has broken through changes to your code.

 Below are some example test methods we can use to check various parts of the functionality of our `LinkedList`.
 These test methods are by no means exclusive - feel free to write more test cases yourself.
 You can execute the test methods using the `cargo test` command.